openbaton/docs/docs/zabbix-plugin.md

 3) The values of the items are cached and updated periodically in order to avoid to contact the zabbix server each time a specific metric is required.
 4) If your consumer is written in java, we provide a simple class MonitoringPluginCaller which handle the communication via RabbitMQ.

-## Prerequisites
+### Prerequisites

 The prerequisites are:

-- Zabbix server installed and running.
-See [how to configure Zabbix server][zabbix-server-configuration].
+- Zabbix server (2.2 or 3.0) installed and running.
+See [how to configure Zabbix server 2.2][zabbix-server-configuration].
 - RabbitMQ server installed and running
-- Git and a Java SDK installed in case you want to install the source code version
+- Git installed
+- Gradle installed

 ## Additional Zabbix Server configuration required for receiving notifications

-How is the zabbix-plugin receiving notification from the Zabbix Server?

-When using the method createThreshold provided by the plugin,it automatically creates an [action][action-zabbix] executed when the specific condition is met.
-If the threshold is crossed (the status of the trigger goes from OK to PROBLEM or vice versa) the action is performed.
-The action gets the information of the threshold and sends them to a custom alertScript.
-The custom alertScript is executed on the zabbix server and its task is to send the information received from the action to the zabbix-plugin.

-The zabbix-plugin waits for notifications at the url: http://zabbix-plugin-ip:defaultPort/defaultContext.

-Defatult context and ports are specified in the configuration file as:
-* **notification-receiver-server-context**.
-* **notification-receiver-server-port**.

-The custom alert script in use is the following:
+If you are going to use Open Baton FM system or you wish to use the createThreshold method, you need this additional configuration.
+Create a script called "send_notification.sh" with the following content.

 ```bash
 #!/bin/bash